Spectacular Astronomy: Special Issue

 Media Supervisory Board Deputy Representative ‘20203D media’ (2008-2010), a large-scale European Research Consortium investigating the possibilities of new immersive technologies, co-funded by the European Commission under the Seventh Framework Programme and consisting of 16 partners, among them research centres of academic institutes and some of Europe’s most prominent manufacturers of digital technologies.

 Member of the Working Group ‘Intermediality in Theatre and Performance’ of the International Federation for Theatre Research (2010-present).

-Member of the Expertpanel Cult2 (Art and Literature) of the Research Foundation Flanders (FWO), evaluating applications for fellowships and research projects and submiting scientific advice to the Senate and the Board of Trustees (2014-2017).
+Member of the Expertpanel Cult2 (Art and Literature) of the Research Foundation Flanders (FWO), evaluating applications for fellowships and research projects and submiting scientific advice to the Senate and the Board of Trustees (2014-present).

 Supervision PhD and Postdoc research